-ITEM AGAAP AIFRS IMPACT (a) Share- based Payments Share-based payments were not expensed Under AASB 2 Share-based Payments , fair value at grant of equity instrument provided to employees are recognised as expense evenly over the vesting period, with a corresponding increase in equity.
-Equity at transition and at 30 June 2005: Increase in accumulated losses and increase to employee equity benefits reserve - net effect is zero.
-Loss for 30 June 2005: Increase in loss of \$98,652. (b) Intangible Assets Costs incurred in the projects as research and development, were recognised as an asset when expected to be recovered from cash flows in use or on disposal.
-Under AASB 138 Intangible Assets research and development costs are expensed.
-Equity at transition: decrease in Deferred Methanol & LNG Project Costs and increase in accumulated losses of: Parent \$3,905,355 Consolidated \$3,909,854 Equity at 30 June 2005: decrease in Deferred Methanol & LNG Project Costs and increase in accumulated losses of: Parent \$4,366,561 Consolidated \$4,371,060 Loss for 30 June 2005: increase of project costs and other expenses: Parent \$461,206 Consolidated \$461,206
+Item AGAAP AIFRS Impact (a) Share-based payments Under AASB 2 Share-based Equity at transition and at 30 June 2005: Share- were not expensed Payments, fair value at grant Increase in accumulated losses and based of equity instrument provided increase to employee equity benefits Payments to employees are recognised reserve - net effect is zero. as expense evenly over the Loss for 30 June 2005: vesting period, with a Increase in loss of \$98,652. corresponding increase in equity. (b) Costs incurred in the Under AASB 138 Intangible Equity at transition: decrease in Deferred Intangible projects as research and Assets research and Methanol & LNG Project Costs and Assets development, were development costs are increase in accumulated losses of: recognised as an asset expensed.
+Parent \$3,905,355 when expected to be Consolidated \$3,909,854 recovered from cash Equity at 30 June 2005: decrease in flows in use or on Deferred Methanol & LNG Project Costs disposal. and increase in accumulated losses of: Parent \$4,366,561 Consolidated \$4,371,060 Loss for 30 June 2005: increase of project costs and other expenses : Parent \$421,206 Consolidated \$421,206